Qualitative Text Analysis (English)

 Basic knowledge of the methods of social research will make the workshop easier to understand.
 Basic knowledge of MAXQDA is required: you should be familiar with the interface, be able to code texts, retrieve coded segments and write memos.

-Please bring a laptop with MAXQDA 12 (Windows or Mac) installed to this workshop.
-The free demo version is sufficient.
+Please bring a laptop with MAXQDA 2018.1 (Windows or Mac) installed to this workshop.
+The free trial version is sufficient.